 • Area businesses: Almost all of our businesses will tell you – the Bushes support our local shop and restaurant owners!
 You’ll find everything from a wall of presidential photos at H.B.
 Provisions on Western Avenue in Kennebunk (after all, the Bushes attended owners Bonnie Clement and Helen Thorgalsen’s wedding in 2013) to George W. Bush’s helmet and mountain bike at Kennebunkport Bicycle on Arundel Road, to pictures and autographs and Bush “favorites” all over the community.
 Keep your eyes peeled!

-• Local playhouses: Both the Ogunquit Playhouse (10 Main St., Ogunquit) and Vinegar Hill Music Theatre (53 Old Post Road, Arundel) play host to the Bushes at least once during each show’s run.
-Take in a show at one of these wonderful summer theaters.
+• Local playhouse: The Ogunquit Playhouse (10 Main St., Ogunquit.
+(207) 646-5511) plays host to the Bushes at least once during each show’s run.
+Take in a show of your own at this classic summer theater!